makingdevs/InputTextValidator/README.md

 ## License

-InputValidator is available under the MIT license.
+InputTextValidator is available under the MIT license.
 See the LICENSE file for more info.